bits 20.

 git diff --word-diff=plain -- "*.md" | rg -o '\{\+(.*?)\+\}' | str replace -a "{+" "" | str replace -a "+}" "" | str replace -a ' ' "\n" | lines | length

 I notice LLMs tend to err on the side of complexity.
-I don’t know if this is due to their training to spit as many tokens as possible but using regular expressions when a simple single replace may suffice is a good sign that they may be adding more complexity than necessary.
+I don’t know if this is due to their training to spit out as many tokens as possible, but using regular expressions when a simple string replacement may suffice is a good sign that they may be adding more complexity than necessary.